openshift/microshift/test/README.md

 The `launch_vm` function takes as input the VM name.
 It expects a kickstart file to already exist, and it defines a new VM configured to boot from the installer ISO and the kickstart file.

+The `launch_vm` function also accepts two optional arguments:
+- The image blueprint used to create the ISO that should be used to boot the VM (default to `$DEFAULT_BOOT_BLUEPRINT`).
+- The name of the network used when creating the VM (defaults to `default`).

 #### scenario_remove_vms